 Vibrant Vine – This winery brings art and grapes together in a unique way – 3D designs on both the tasting room walls and wine bottles.
-With a large expansion in 2018, it’s clear that the fun vibe of this winery is proving popular.
+Free live music is performed every Saturday afternoon.

 Mission Hill Winery – Grand in scale and Tuscan in theme, a visit to Mission Hill isn’t only about the wine.
 The 12 storey bell tower is a landmark in the area and is just one part of the breathtaking Mission Hill grounds.
 A one of a kind destination that is not to be missed.

 Little Straw Vineyards – For a more casual wine tasting, head to fLittle Straw Vineyards in West Kelowna.
 Friendly, approachable and fun, Little Straw offers $7 tastings with knowledgeable staff.
 There is a gallery upstairs.